finamon-de/gps-4g-hat-library/INTERNET.md

 ### About

-**INTERNET** - Get the internet access over GPS 4G HAT.
+**INTERNET** - Get internet access over GPS 4G HAT.

-We will show you how to get the internet connection from the Raspberry Pi OS, but with low speed.
+In the following sections we will show you how to establish an internet connection from the Raspberry Pi OS using the GPS 4G HAT, but with low speed.
-It is done over ppp connection (Point-to-Point Protocol) and limited by serial port baudrate 115200.\
+It is realized over a ppp connection (Point-to-Point Protocol) and limited by serial port baudrate 115200.\
-Setup will be splited in two parts:
+The setup is split in two parts:
-- Setup a PPP and get internet access
+1. Setup a PPP and get internet access
-- Setup a Wireless Hotspot and share internet access
+2. Setup a Wireless Hotspot and share internet access

 ### Notes

-- **Important** to have proper APN settings for SIM card which you using!
+- **Important**: Please make sure to have the proper APN settings for your SIM card at hand!
 It is located in `rnet` file.
-- Assume that you already done 'Installation' and 'Getting started' from [README.md](README.md)
+- We assume that you already finshed the steps `Installation` and `Getting started` from [README.md](README.md).

 ### Setup a PPP connection